uiuc-hpc/hpx/libs/libcds/docs/index.rst

 To note, to use Hazard Pointer in the context of HPX user-level threads, one must use LibCDS template
-TLS manager :cpp:type:`hpx::cds::hazard_pointer_wrapper<TLS_type>` supplied with :cpp:type:`cds::gc::hp::details::HPXTLSManager`.
+TLS manager :cpp:type:`hpx::cds::hazard_pointer_wrapper<TLS_type>` supplied with :cpp:type:`cds::gc::hp::details::HPXDataHolder`.
 This ensures the thread data is bound to user-level thread, as hpx thread can migrate from one kernel thread to another depending on HPX scheduler.
 If one wants to use use default kernel thread and thus keep thread-private data